lemire/batched_random/README.md

 ## Other Compilers

 We use LLVM/clang for benchmarking.
 The code is portable and other compilers can be used.
-The performance of the C++ code might be sensitive to the C++ compiler used.
+The performance is sensitive to the compiler used.
-Specifically, we find that `batched_random::shuffle_23456` has relatively poor performance with GCC compared to LLVM/clang.
-We could not identify the cause of the issue.
-We recommend that GCC C++ users prefer `batched_random::shuffle_2`.